surifirstpin/biplus_documentation/docs/README.md

 #### Trusted Data Analytic Culture
 Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries can trust.

 #### Compact
-It is one of the best software platform that consistently Join Business intelligence,Performance Management,Analytics and Data Discovery in a single product.
+It is one of the best software platform that consistently Join Business intelligence, Performance Management, Analytics and Data Discovery in a single product.

 #### Deployment